 Lord Kitchener, Commander-in-Chief of British forces in South Africa, delayed informing Prime Minister Edmund Barton that their trial lasted six weeks and Morant had admitted shooting prisoners.

 That should have been the end of the matter except that returning Australian servicemen and the press challenged Kitchener’s belated assurances.

-Despite the severity of the crimes Witton was released after just 3 ½ years through the offices of future Governor-General, Issac Issacs KC, and future British Prime Minister, Winston Churchill.
+Despite the severity of the crimes Witton was released after just 3 ½ years through the offices of future Governor-General, Issac Issacs KC, and future British Prime Minister, Winston Churchill, MP.